khalid999devs/fullstack-project-templates/next_sanity_ecommerce/README.md

 - **Next.js 15** for a fast and scalable frontend.
 - **Sanity.io** as the headless CMS for managing product data and content.
 - **Stripe** for secure payment processing, including a custom webhook for handling transactions.
-- **Coupon Code Management** to provide discounts and promotional offers to users.
+- **Promo Code Management** to provide discounts and promotional offers to users.

 The combination of these tools ensures a robust, feature-rich, and user-friendly ecommerce platform.